Florida Hog & Ham Program

 Enrollment in Hog & Ham is limited to a maximum of 30 4-H members.
 The number of youth per county will be determined by the number of counties participating.
 The complete program procedures and schedule are emailed to agents in the winter and can also be found on this site.

 In an effort to familiarize everyone with the Hog & Ham program and provide them with the background information needed for success, a workshop will be conducted before the beginning of the program.
-All new youth are required to attend this workshop to participate in the Hog & Ham program.
-Youth who completed all phases of the 2019 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop.
-However, they are still welcome and encouraged to attend.
+This free virtual workshop is a requirement for 4H youth that wish to participate in the 4H Hog and Ham project for the first time or have not participated in the 2019 or 2020 project.
+However, those who have completed recent H&H programs are still welcome and encouraged to attend.

-Participation is open to youth (12 and older as of 9-1-19), parents, leaders, agents, or anyone with interest in the Hog & Ham program.
-The information to be presented is vital to the youth getting something out of this program beyond a freezer full of pork.
+Participation is open to youth (12 and older as of 9-1-20), parents, leaders, and agents.
 Please note that attending the workshop does not commit a youth to participating in Hog & Ham.
 But a youth must have attended the Workshop to apply for the program.

-The workshop is scheduled to be a full day program, beginning at 9:00 am, and going through ~2:30 pm (check-in begins at 8:30).
+The workshop is scheduled to be a full evening program, 4-8pm.
 Topics include an overview of the swine industry, sources and selection of feeder pigs, feeding & health management, the pork product, and insight on the other phases of the program (record book, demonstration, etc).
+The Hog & Ham Program has 3 phases -- (1) selecting and raising, (2) slaughtering and processing and (3) record book, a retail & foodservice audit, and presentation.

-January 20 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 program).
+February 22 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 or 2020 program).

 March 31- Agents notified as to participants selected.

-May 1 - email email@example.com with names of participants completing weigh-in.
+by May 3- email email@example.com with names of participants completing weigh-in.
+Include weigh-in date and weight of pig.

 Hog & Ham Guidelines and Procedures

-- All new participants are required to have attended the January 20 workshop in order to apply to be in the Hog & Ham program.
-Youth who completed all four phases of the 2019 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop (see Workshop information).
+- All new participants are required to have attended the February 22 workshop in order to apply to be in the Hog & Ham program.
+Youth who completed all four phases of the 2019 or 2020 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop (see Workshop information).

 - Enrollment is limited to 30 youth.
 Because this is a one youth per one pig project, there will be no team- or group-raised pigs.